Judeo-Aramaic languages: From Greek conquest to Diaspora

-The conquest of the Middle East by Alexander the Great in the years from 331 BCE overturned centuries of Mesopotamian dominance and led to the ascendancy of Greek, which became the dominant language throughout the Seleucid Empire, but significant pockets of Aramaic-speaking resistance continued.
+The conquest of the Middle East by Alexander the Great in the years from 331 BCE overturned centuries of Mesopotamian dominance and led to the ascendancy of Ancient Greek, which became the dominant language throughout the Seleucid Empire, but significant pockets of Aramaic-speaking resistance continued.

 Judaea was one of the areas in which Aramaic remained dominant, and its use continued among Babylonian Jews as well.
 The destruction of Persian power, and its replacement with Greek rule helped the final decline of Hebrew to the margins of Jewish society.
 Writings from the Seleucid and Hasmonaean periods show the complete supersession of Aramaic as the language of the Jewish people.
 In contrast, Hebrew was the holy tongue.
 The early witness to the period of change is the Biblical Aramaic of the books of Daniel and Ezra.
 The language shows a number of Hebrew features have been taken into Jewish Aramaic: the letter He is often used instead of Aleph to mark a word-final long a vowel and the prefix of the causative verbal stem, and the masculine plural -īm often replaces -īn.

 Different strata of Aramaic began to appear during the Hasmonaean period, and legal, religious, and personal documents show different shades of hebraism and colloquialism.
 The dialect of Babylon, the basis for Standard Aramaic under the Persians, continued to be regarded as normative, and the writings of Jews in the east were held in higher regard because of it.
 The division between western and eastern dialects of Aramaic is clear among different Jewish communities.
 Targumim, translations of the Jewish scriptures into Aramaic, became more important since the general population ceased to understand the original.
 Perhaps beginning as simple interpretive retellings, gradually 'official' standard Targums were written and promulgated, notably Targum Onkelos and Targum Jonathan: they were originally in a Palestinian dialect but were to some extent normalised to follow Babylonian usage.
 Eventually, the Targums became standard in Judaea and Galilee also.
 Liturgical Aramaic, as used in the Kaddish and a few other prayers, was a mixed dialect, to some extent influenced by Biblical Aramaic and the Targums.
 Among religious scholars, Hebrew continued to be understood, but Aramaic appeared in even the most sectarian of writings.
 Aramaic was used extensively in the writings of the Dead Sea Scrolls, and to some extent in the Mishnah and the Tosefta alongside Hebrew.